Five Surprising Facts About Senior Living

 1. Assisted Living is not a nursing home.

-Today’s Assisted Living communities are not the “old folks’ homes” you may remember.
-Assisted Living communities are for seniors who need a little extra help with day-to-day activities, like managing medications, bathing or dressing.
+Today’s Assisted Living communities are not the “old folks’ homes” of yesteryear — institutionalized settings where seniors are parked in front of TVs for hours at a time.
+Instead, today’s Assisted Living communities are for seniors who need a little extra help with day-to-day activities, like managing medications, bathing or dressing.

-Nursing homes, also known as skilled nursing centers, on the other hand, provide round-the-clock, licensed nursing care for people who need short-term care or long-term rehabilitation.
-Skilled nursing care is especially helpful for people who need transitional care after leaving the hospital.
-Skilled nursing centers typically offer physical, speech and occupational therapies, as well as stroke recovery, cardiac, wound and transplant care.
+Also known as skilled nursing facilities, nursing homes provide round-the-clock, licensed nursing care for people who need short-term care or long-term rehabilitation.
+Skilled nursing care may be especially helpful for people who need transitional care after leaving the hospital.
+Skilled nursing centers may offer physical, speech and occupational therapies, as well as stroke recovery, cardiac, wound and transplant care.

-Healthcare experts estimate that up to 30 percent of seniors living in nursing homes actually do not need round-the-clock care.
-Assisted Living communities usually offer more privacy and more opportunities for social activities than nursing homes, and at a lower cost.
+Some seniors living in nursing homes may not need round-the-clock care.
+For this population, Assisted Living communities provide more privacy and more opportunities for social activities — and potentially, at a lower cost.

-Assisted Living residents often have their own apartments with access to community amenities, such as an activities calendar and dining, plus common areas, like a game room, gardens, fitness center and maybe even an on-site hair salon.
+Assisted Living residents often have their own apartments and may have access to community amenities, such as an activities calendar and dining, plus common areas like game rooms, gardens, fitness centers and even on-site hair salons.